metno/S-ENDA-documentation/source/use_case_longyear_temp.rst

 ..
 Event that initiates the Use Case (an external business event, a system event, or the first step in the normal flow.

-The DC/user needs data for a project, searches for available data via some sort of web searh engine.
+The DC/user needs data for a project, searches for available data via some sort of web search engine.

+The user might search in a general web search engine, or he/she might use a data portal/service known to them. (geonorge, services from MET etc.)

 Pre-conditions
 ==============